chocolatey-community/chocolatey-au/DEVEL.md

 # Development

-The development requires Powershell 5+.
+Development of Chocolatey-AU requires Powershell 5+.

-The `build.ps1` script used during development and has the following tasks:
+The `build.ps1` script is used during development and has the following tasks:

 - `Clean`
   - Remove the Output directory.